bast/tromso-paragliding.xyz/content/notes.md

 - Back-fly position: hand through the brake-loop pinching about brake-loop - position is that I could put thumbs through carabiners
 - Accelerated full frontal can stall into back-fly/deep stall, if the hands are not completely up after collapse
-- Asymmetric 360 collapse leaning into the collapse rotates into a SAT-like rotation
+- Asymmetric 360 collapse leaning into the collapse goes rapidly into a SAT-like rotation

 ## Safe exercises to try at home over dirt